Programs, Resources and Solutions

 Senior Community Service Employment Program (SCSEP)

 This program is for unemployed job seekers 55 and older who are committed to finding a job.
-Coverage areas include, in Massachusetts: Essex, Middlesex, Suffolk, Norfolk, and Worcester Counties and all of New Hampshire.
+Coverage areas include, in Massachusetts: Essex, Middlesex, Suffolk, Norfolk, and Worcester Counties and most of New Hampshire.
 Participants must meet Federal low-income guidelines.
-They will be paid training in their own community for up to 20 hours a week, get help searching for a job, and gain new work experience to add to their resume.
+They will be paid training in their own community for up to 20 hours a week, get help searching for a job, and gain new work experience which can lead to unsubsidized employment.

 Job seekers are assigned to government agencies or non-profits, and intensive job search assistance and training is available.
 The goal is to find unsubsidized employment within a year.
 This is a terrific opportunity for older job seekers who have been out of work for long periods of time and need current work experience.

-SCSEP is a U.S. Department of Labor equal opportunity employer/program administered by the Massachusetts Executive Office of Elder Affairs.
-Please visit them at mass.gov/elders.
+The Senior Community Service Employment Program is a U.S. Department of Labor equal opportunity employer/program administered by Operation A.B.L.E and the Executive Office of Elder Affairs.

 Short-Term Training Classes